inanna-malick/akka-streams-example/README.md

     .mapConcat( listing => listing.links )
 ```

 Let's test this out!
-Here we create a source using 4 subreddit names, pipe it through `fetchLinks`, and use foreach to consume and print each element emitted by the resulting `Source`.
+Here we create a source using 4 subreddit names, pipe it through `fetchLinks`, and use runForeach to consume and print each element emitted by the resulting `Source`.
 ```
 import akka.stream.scaladsl._
 import com.pkinsky.Main._
-Source(Vector("funny", "sad", "politics", "news")).via(fetchLinks).foreach(printlnC)
+Source(Vector("funny", "sad", "politics", "news")).via(fetchLinks).runForeach(println)
 ```

 This outputs: